jnozzi/cocoadev.com/SiteContent/General/FaeWiedenhoeft.markdown

 ----

 Um ... wow.
-Welcome to [[CocoaDev]].
+Welcome to General/CocoaDev.

-''Yes, welcome.
-You really need to hook up with the author of [[ChaosOrOrder]], and see if you can make this wiki implode.''
+*Yes, welcome.
+You really need to hook up with the author of General/ChaosOrOrder, and see if you can make this wiki implode.*